Here is a new trailer re-edited for my production company Skybok, which specializes in producing video profiles showcasing the world around us.

 1989 – Treasure Hunters

-See the crew working hard on digitally remastering the films – read more about them here.
+See our crew working hard on digitally remastering the films – read more about them here.
 See the gallery of behind-the-scenes here (Photos by Patrick Ryan, shot on location at the Waterfront Film Studios).

 It was the first time these films were seen by audiences in over 40 years, as well as being their first ever TV debut.
 I think these stories are so important because they are our heritage.
 It’s exciting to me that we can restore them to perfect condition and show them to modern South Africa.
 One of our films is Joe Bullet, originally banned in 1973 by the Apartheid government.
 It has now been recovered, fully restored & premiered at the Durban International Film Festival in July 2014.
 It’s crazy to think that while it was being made Nelson Mandela was in prison and Winnie had just been arrested!